-It's early evening in Laurens, South Carolina, just a couple of days before the Republican presidential primary.
-I'm in the Capitol Theatre and Café with Laurens County's state representative, Michael Pitts.
-Pitts is a Republican, in some instances almost to the extent of parody, the man who last month proposed a bill to create a registry of "responsible journalists," just to prove a point about the media's coverage of gun laws.
+It's early evening in Laurens, South Carolina, just a couple of days before the state's first-in-the-South Republican presidential primary.
+I'm in the Capitol Theatre and Café with the state representative for Laurens, Michael Pitts.
+He's a Republican, and he's serious about it.
 Last spring, after 21-year-old white nationalist Dylann Roof gunned down nine people at a black church in Charleston, Pitts proposed 54 amendments to stop a bill that would remove the Confederate flag from South Carolina's state house grounds.
 It didn't work.
 The flag came down.
-Now, I'm here to talk to him.
+Now, I'm here to talk to him about that.

 In person, Pitt is generous and forthcoming, watchful in a paternalistic sort of way.
 He's wearing shiny silver suspenders and a red tie.
 He has the kind of face you might see on a coin, bald on top and with a white mustache that hangs down the sides of his mouth.

 "You remind me of my bunkmate in the military," he tells me, working through a slice of red velvet cake with the precise strategy of a man who has considerable experience eating cake.
 "He looked a lot like you.
 Smaller.
 A gypsy from New Jersey.
 I called him rat because he was so small.
 He was a good guy.
 Really good guy."